JavaScript framework

 options.persisted | List of field names (name attribute) whose (valid) value must be persisted, or true for all | yes |

-options.reset | Function to call after resetting the form, pass false if it does not have a reset button | yes |
+options.reset | Function to call after resetting the form if it has a reset button and the persisted option is used | yes |

 options.change | Function to call when the values of the persisted fields change, if valid | yes |